Signed in as:

 Run, walk or stroll the historic staircases that connect Hot Springs' business and residential areas.
-Choose from 3 challenging and breathtakingly beautiful routes or one sweet, scenic fun-run with no staircases.
+Choose from 3 challenging and breathtakingly beautiful routes.

 Welcome summer with friends, family and visitors as we honor the men and women who died to preserve our freedom.